pallets/flask/esof/docs/assignment2.md

 Although Flask doesn't own a ***SRS***, it has a lot of documentation supporting the operation of the framework, helping developers and contributors to better undertanding the functionalities of Flask.
-ABout the functional and non-functional requirements, the following can be found in Flask:
+About the functional and non-functional requirements, the following can be found in Flask:

 * ***Functional***:
   *  Provides an extendable core of functionality;